-FIRE HYDRANT RULES: There are also legal requirements for fire hydrant location and fire hydrant flow rate in the United Kingdom.
+This section also explains the legal requirements for fire hydrant location and fire hydrant flow rate in the United Kingdom.

-There should be vehicle access for a pumping appliance to blocks of flats or maisonettes to within 45 meters of all points within each dwelling.
+There should be vehicle access for a pumping appliance to blocks of flats or maisonettes to within 45 metres of all points within each dwelling.

 Note: The access requirements for other buildings depends upon the total floor area and the height.

-They provide the recommended fixture locations and minimum flow rates.
+They provide the recommended fixture locations and minimum water flow rates.

-UK fire hydrant regulations also govern minimum distances from dwellings.
+UK fire hydrant regulations also govern installation in relation to the minimum distance from buildings and dwellings.

-The recommendation says any fire hydrant water supply infrastructure should provide mains network on the site.
-As a rule this should be at least 150 mm nominal diameter:
+The recommendation says any fire hydrant water supply infrastructure should provide a mains network on the site.
+As a rule this should be at least 150 millimetres nominal diameter:

-Note: High risk areas may require a greater flow rate of fire hydrant.
+Note: High risk areas may require a greater fire hydrant flow rate.

-Dry riser regulations state that a fire hydrant should be located at the entrance to the site and if necessary, at 300 meter intervals.
+Dry riser regulations state that a fire hydrant should be located at the entrance to the caravan site and if necessary, at three hundred (300) metre intervals.
 The hydrant should provide a minimum of 8 liters/sec (480 l/min).

 Current Building Regulations require an adequate water supply for firefighting.
-A reasonable water supply must be available in circumstances where the building has a compartment of 280 square meters (or more) in area and there is no existing fire hydrant within 100 meters.
+A reasonable water supply must be available in circumstances where:

-Failure to comply with the UK fire hydrant regulations on fire hydrant placement may prevent the applicant from obtaining a final certificate for building regulations.
+Note: The short video clip shows what hydrants are and why parking over them is dangerous.
+Failure to comply with the placement code according to fire hydrant regulations UK may prevent the applicant from obtaining a final certificate for building regulations.

 Where no piped water supply is available, or there is insufficient pressure and flow in the water main, an alternative arrangement may be proposed as an acceptable open water supply.

-This may get used for firefighting operations as the alternative water supply and example include:
+This may be used in firefighting operations as the alternative water supply.
+Typical examples include:

 Note: Fire hydrants legislation states suitable access, space and hard standing for a pumping appliance must be provided for all acceptable open water supplies.

-Fire Hydrant Requirements and Dry Riser Regulations in the United Kingdom
+UK Fire Hydrant Regulations and Dry Riser Requirements